andrewevag/ggec/README.md

 ## Semantic Analysis
 - When processing a function first add the function in current scope and open a new one =>> The function whose processing is being done is the last entry of the parent scope if such exists.
 Since things added in the symbol table are backwards it is the first in the list of entries in parent scope.
 - Scope nesting level of a function body is always > 1.
 Global scope is with nesting level 1.
+- Non Nested Function Declarations can be defined externally by using the same name convention
 # Tasks do not forget:
 - #include
 - https://stackoverflow.com/questions/62115979/how-to-implement-better-error-messages-for-flex-bison